HodorNV/ALOps/mkdocs/docs/ALOpsSteps/Buildstepsv1.md

 - it will upload all artifacts to AppSource, in the correct way
 - it will do that for all offerings it can find all artifacts for

+`autopromote`: When you want to automatically publish your app after it has been validated online, set autopromote to "true"

 !INCLUDE "ALOpsAppSource_v1.md"

 ## ALOps Agent Maintenance